-As a professional home inspector we are often asked “Would you buy this house” “Should I buy this house” or Does this house pass? while discussing my findings with my clients.
+As a professional home inspector, I am often asked: “Would you buy this house,” “Should I buy this house,” or “Does this house pass?” while discussing my findings with my clients.

-Realistically, when you think about it 99% of the time my answer to those questions does not hold much value to you and the one percent of the time that it might when the house is perfect or a disaster the answer is pretty obvious.
+Realistically, when you think about it, 99% of the time my answer to those questions does not hold much value to you, and the one percent of the time that it might, when the house is perfect or a disaster, the answer is pretty obvious.

 My situation and your situation are different and my answer to those questions has no real value.
 You have hired me as a home inspection to provide you with an unbiased, objective report on the condition of the home.
 The money invested and the final decision are yours.